Last Updated on March 12, 2022 by Grow with Bovees

 The soil has a unique blend of beneficial soil microbes, mycorrhizal fungi, and sediment.
 This will develop the roots and give them the strength that they need.

-The pH is adjusted for the ideal environment for your plants and it has a light texture that’s well aerated.
+The pH is adjusted for the ideal environment for your plants, and it has a light texture, which aids in aeration.
 This gives the soil good drainage to keep your soil moist but not overly wet.